ParkCityPusheen/FW-PROJECT/USE ME/CHAPTER 31.md

 "It's just you.
 And maybe a house by a lake.
 And an Aretian Schoolhouse."

-Sloane see her words hit him like a crossbolt, and she watches his pupils blow wide, feels his sharp kick of *want* and *need* that flares through their connection like a match struck in the dark.
+Sloane sees her words hit him like a crossbolt, and she watches his pupils blow wide, feels his sharp kick of *want* and *need* that flares through their connection like a match struck in the dark.
 His breathing changes, chest rising deeper, and his hands tighten fractionally on her waist.
 Oh. *Oh.*

 The molten heat racing through their bond makes it impossible to think straight, makes everything feel heavy and intimate and *inevitable.* She almost forgets whatever point she was trying to make.